 Figure 6 presents the cost allocation method to illustrate how the total wastewater service costs are estimated.
-The allocation of operating costs to their respective services and cost categories is made using our VDM system.
+The allocation of operating costs to their respective services and cost categories is made using our VDM system consistent with the principles outlined in section 1.3.